npoudelp/aspHide/README.md

 A CLI based steganography tool, that has functionality of inserting text messages in jpg and jpeg image.
-This program uses the two bit of LSB of the R channel of each pixel of selected image to hide the binary encoded message, provided by users.
-It takes password from user while hiding message which has to be verified by receiver inorder to see the hidden message.
-The password is than hashed and message is encrypted with the password.
-Then hashed password and encrypted message are combined to form a long string.
+This program uses the two bit of LSB of the R channel of each pixel of selected image to hide the binary encoded message, provided by user.
+It takes encryption key from user while hiding message which has to be verified by receiver inorder to see the hidden message.
+The encryption key is than hashed and message is encrypted with the encryption key.
+Then hashed encryption key and encrypted message are combined to form a long string.
 The string is then hidden in image.<br>
-The process is reverserd to display the unencrypted message upon the insertion of correct password by receiver.
+The process is reversed to display the unencrypted message upon the insertion of correct decryption key by receiver.

 This program is designed to run in terminal of linux machine.
 Other os may not support the file handling process that is used in the program.